10-3-pursuit/lab-intro-to-express-request/README.md

 `node app.js` - to confirm you see an object with Bulbasaur's info.

-- make a route `/pokemon` that will show a list of all the pokemon
+- make a route `/pokemon` that will show a list of all the pokemon.
+Remember to use `res.json` and return an object with the key of `pokemon` and the value of the pokemon array.
-- make a route `/pokemon/:indexOfArray` that returns 1 pokemon at that array position
+- make a route `/pokemon/:indexOfArray` that returns 1 pokemon at that array position.
+Remember to use `res.json` and return an object with a key of `pokemon` and a value of the one pokemon object.
   - if the array position is invalid or there is no pokemon at that position, instead send `sorry, no pokemon found at /pokemon[indexOfArray]` - where `[indexOfArray]` is the value from the URL that the user has entered
 - make a route /pokemon/search - where a user can add a query parameter such as http://localhost:8888/pokemon/search?name=oddish